r7uaz0n/jekyll-now/_posts/2017-6-29-Thursday-June-29th.md

 ## Today I learned (#TIL):

-Attended GDI mentorship night and asked for help with the fCC challenge I was stuck on.
-Solution the botton.
+- Attended GDI mentorship night and asked for help with the fCC challenge I was stuck on.
+Solution below.

 Challenge:
 We have an array of objects representing different people in our contacts lists.